RealMoondancer/DiscordTokenLogin/README.md

 Note: Only user accounts work.
 If you try to use a Bot token or an invalid user token, https://discord.com/login will show up again.
 If that happens, just restart the programm and try it with another token.

+Note 2: The compiled .exe file may be marked by some antiviruses as a virus.

 ## Credits
 I have done much work by myself, but thanks to [furas](https://stackoverflow.com/users/1832058/furas) on stackoverflow who helped me figure out why the localStorage isn't there from the beginning.
 Question [here](https://stackoverflow.com/questions/67525317/chrome-is-unable-to-get-localstorage).